 Penalties imposed and costs recovered

 Usually in high value commercial litigation, the loser pays the winner’s costs.
 After we won the trial, we submitted our bill to the defendant’s solicitors.
-The defendant’s solicitors replied that they were prepared to pay 66% of our client’s costs.
+The defendant’s solicitors replied with an offer to pay 66% of our client’s costs.

-We succeeded.
-We stated that the defendant refused to mediate.
+We declined and informed the defendant’s solicitors of our intentions: that we intended to apply to the court to have full payment of our client’s costs determined and enforced.
+The court agreed with us after we pointed out that the defendant had refused to mediate.
 They repeatedly failed to enter settlement negotiations.
 This entitled our client to costs on the indemnity basis.

 Effective invitations to mediate